 This recipe is another vegan, gluten-free, nut and coconut-free recipe from my collaboration with Amore di Mona chocolate and I’ve talked about their lovely chocolate in this post if you like to have a read.
 I’m collaborating on these recipes, because I also get asked for nut, oat and coconut-free recipes from my readers.
 Most of the vegan and gluten-free desserts rely heavily on nuts and coconut and as much as I love to use them I also love creating these wholesome allergy friendly recipes for you.

-Now to this bake, the recipe is fairly simple, I’ve used lovely warming spices and brown rice, buckwheat and arrowroot gluten-free blend.
-The bars are quite high and you could get away by using larger baking dish if you like or even use the mix to bake some muffins, just adjust the baking time accordingly.
 If you like to make your own pumpkin puree, carefully cut your pumpkin in half, scoop out the seeds and place onto a baking tray.
-Bake on 200°C for about 45 minutes or until soft when pierced with a fork.
+Bake on 400 °F (200 °C) for about 45 minutes or until soft when pierced with a fork.
 Scoop out the flesh and blend until smooth.
 Refrigerate until ready to use and bake this yummy treat.
-Happy Autumn! x
+Happy Autumn!

 Special thank you to Amore di Mona for sponsoring this post.